An elegant Georgian country house set in 4.5 acres

 - Download Brochure

-The River House is a handsome and elegant Grade II Listed Georgian house occupying an elevated situation overlooking the mill pond to the front of the house and the River Tiffey to the rear, which is a small river and a tributary to the River Yare.
+The River House is a handsome and elegant Georgian house occupying an elevated situation overlooking the mill pond to the front of the house and the River Tiffey to the rear, which is a small tributary to the River Yare.
 The house is constructed of brick elevations under a slate roof with the principal part of the house being three bays with two wings on either side and a more recent extension to the rear.
 The house is particularly attractive with a charming and recently refurbished portico with ionic pillars.